 With Bishop out and the team not playing until Saturday, everyone’s focus will shift to whether or not the organization will decide to recall Robin Lehner.
 With the game in Winnipeg and Ottawa not having to play until this weekend, it didn’t make much sense to recall the young prospect and have him accompany the team to Winnipeg.
 Now the team is afforded the time to evaluate their goaltending situation and decide whether it’s prudent for them to burn one of their limited minor league recalls — I believe they only have two left.

 One could further the argument that Ottawa’s remaining games will exclusively be used as an exercise for preparing Anderson for the playoffs, however, as the Bishop situation has shown, the Senators would be one injury away before having to turn to Alex Auld.
 If you thought last night’s back-and-forth game against the Jets was a stressful affair, imagine having to stomach the possibility of having Auld come on in relief in a close game because Anderson sustained an injury of his own.

 With his three points last night, Erik Karlsson tied Denis Potvin for the third most productive season by a 21-year old defencemen.
 His 76 points now trail only Bobby Orr (120) and Paul Coffey (96).

 Speaking of Karlsson, Nicholas Cotsonika penned a thorough piece for Yahoo!
 Sports detailing that “Karlsson has had an incredible season.
 He deserves the Norris Trophy.”

-Fucking right he does.
+Damn right he does.
 Nails much?

 Silfverberg One Loss Closer to Coming to North America